 6 Comments

-Apr 2Liked by Sincere American Writing
+Apr 2Liked by Michael Mohr

 Was always amused by the account of Robespierre choosing to be guillotined face up, "I want to see death coming."
 Now ChatGPT claims to find no historical basis for this apparent legend.